-- TE – Transient elastography helps with detection of advanced fibrosis and cirrhosis.
+- TE – Transient elastography, also known as FibroScan®, helps with detecting advanced fibrosis and cirrhosis.
 However, liver inflammation, obesity, ascites and high central venous pressure can interfere with TE results.
-Most clinicians use TE in combination with other types of liver fibrosis tests.
+Most clinicians use FibroScan® in combination with other types of liver fibrosis tests.

 - MRE – This imaging test has similar limitations to TE, although its high sensitivity and specificity results are proving to be clinically valuable.
 Unfortunately, this test is costly.

 An increasing number of clinicians are knowledgeable about the pros and cons of liver fibrosis evaluation techniques, leading to the individualization of testing.
 As liver fibrosis identification becomes more specific, reproducible and sensitive, finding out what degree of damage your liver has incurred will get easier.
 Until then, find a competent practitioner who knows the pros and cons of these methods.
 They will likely order a combination of biopsy, serological, algorithm and imaging tests to get the most accurate image of your liver’s current landscape.